habin-isa/CV/README.md

 - Fine Art Sculpture (BA) - First class honours
 - Award of Excellence from Seoul National University, 2017
-- Building kinetic and immersive installations (wood, metals, latex, plastics) Using Arduino's, Raspberry pi's, sound and light - Dabbled in C++
+- Immersive installations (wood, metals, latex, plastics, sound) - Dabbled in C++
 - [Artist website](https://habin-isa.com)

 ## Features

 - Shows:
-  I have had many works featured in shows across the years, this has allowed me to practice working with clients and   sticking to short time frames.
+  I have had many works featured in shows across the years, this has allowed me to practice working with clients and working in high-pressure environments.
 - Graphic Design commissions:
   I am proficient in Photoshop CC and InDesign CS6, I have taken on many graphics commissions in my spare time.
-Works include vinyl sleeve designs, branding for restaurants and bars and posters for music events and labels.
+Works include vinyl sleeve designs, branding for restaurants and bars, and posters for music events and labels.

 ## Experience